rucio/rucio/doc/source/client_howto.rst

 ::
     $> rucio upload --rse MY_SCRATCHDISK  user.name:mydataset file1 file2 file3 directory/ --scope user.other_name

-`Important note`: The names of files and datasets must be unique for a given scope.
+**Important note**: The names of files and datasets must be unique for a given scope.
 Otherwise, the rucio command will end in an error.
 Also the name of the files must be different that the one given for the dataset.

+Also important.
+Note that the ``rse`` argument is mandatory.
+This is because rucio will automatically create a replication rule for you.
+This default rules is per dataset (if you provide one) or per files (if no dataset is provided.)
+This rule is associated to the particular RSE you have selected and have a lifetime of 15 days by default.
+After that, your dataset and files will be eligible for deletion.

 ``Create a dataset from files already in other datasets``
 ---------------------------------------------------------